Getting Around

 Buses

-Horarios do Funchal (HF) operate the yellow buses that provide local services around Funchal, including the more frequent Linha Verde services that run from the centre out along the Estrada Monumental.
-For these buses there is a flat tariff, which you can pay on board, or you can buy a multi-journey Giro ticket at one of the ticket offices around town with a saving if you prepay for 10 or more trips.
-They also operate white-and-yellow interurban buses on routes principally to the north and east of the island.
+Horarios do Funchal (HF) operated the yellow buses that provide local services around Funchal, including the more frequent Linha Verde services that run from the centre out along the Estrada Monumental.
+They also operated white-and-yellow interurban buses on routes principally to the north and east of the island.

 Taxis and Ride Sharing